-Your BMI, which is calculated from your height and weight, needs to be in the healthy to overweight range.
-If your BMI is below 18 or above 30 (or 32 for the Metropolitan Police Service) you will likely not be accepted; however, body fat can also be measured.
-If it is likely you will need many months to lose the weight/fat required, your application will be rejected on medical grounds.
-It is never too soon to review your lifestyle, so make sure that you have a healthy diet and take regular exercise.
+Your BMI, which is calculated from your height and weight, needs to be in the healthy to overweight range by the time you start in role.
+If your BMI is below 18 or above 30 (or 32 for the Metropolitan Police Service) it is possible that you will not be accepted; however, body fat can also be measured.
+If you think that you will need a significant amount of time to lose the weight required, your application may be rejected on medical grounds.
+We would encourage you to review your lifestyle, to make sure that you have a healthy diet and regularly exercise.